 The Difference Between Blended And Single-Origin Olive Oil

 Olive oil is more than just an everyday ingredient for making marinades and salad dressings.
 It's a part of human history.
 It's been a staple in our diets for at least 8,000 years, which means humans have been squeezing oil from olives almost as long as civilization itself.
 Despite its ancient origins, however, it seems like there are more types of olive oil at the grocery store than ever these days.
 The latest trend is bottles of single-origin oil, which are indeed different from bottles of blended oil, but don't buy into any dubious health claims or overpay for fancy packaging.
-The only thing you need to know is that single-origin means that the oil was pressed from olives that were grown and harvested at only one location.
+The only thing you need to know is that for many, the term "single-origin" is used to refer to oil that was pressed from olives that were grown and harvested at only one location.
+(That being said, there technically isn't an official — or even unanimously agreed upon — definition for what single-origin olive oil actually is, or whether the location itself is as specific as a single farm or as overarching as an entire region.)

 Most olive oil at the grocery store is made using a process of blending.
 This isn't necessarily a good or bad thing.
 It just allows olive oil producers to make oils that always taste the same no matter where and when you buy a bottle.
 Single-origin bottles, however, can have very distinct aromatics and flavors and will vary from bottle to bottle.
 The choice between the two styles all comes down to how you plan to use the olive oil.